Short motorcycle gloves offer very similar protection to full-length summer motorcycle gloves but with a touch more freedom of movement.

 In this short motorcycle gloves review, we’ll cover short sporty leather gloves, air-flow gloves, adventure-style, Gore-Tex, scooter and low-armour custom or cruiser style motorcycle gloves.

-Admittedly a shorter glove offers a little less protection than a full-on summer glove, due to the fact a full-length glove will cover more of your wrist and should prevent your jacket riding up in the event of a crash but the trade-off is a glove that’s cooler and offers more feel.
+Admittedly a shorter glove offers a little less protection than a full-on summer glove, due to the fact a full-length glove will cover more of your wrist and should prevent your jacket riding up in the event of a crash.
+However the trade-off is a glove that’s cooler and offers more feel.
 A glove that’s not supple will affect your ability to use your bike’s controls without limitation.

 There is a CE-standard for motorcycle gloves, EN 13594:2015.
 It is broken down into two categories, Level 1 and Level 2.